kszup/wcntrl/README.md

 Quick way to visualize caloric intake.

 ## Motivation
-Learning to use Python 3 with pandas, and termgraph.
+Learning to use Python 3 with pandas, and termgraph, in addition to practicing vim commands.

 ## Dependencies
 This project uses Python 3.6.10 with the following modules